 Petitions must be lodged with the Clerk for presentation.
 This is done by delivering the petition to the Senate Table Office in SG 25, which arranges the presentation of petitions.
 Petitions should be lodged with the Table Office by 5 pm for presentation the following sitting day.
-However, on Tuesdays when the Senate commences at 12.30 pm, petitions will be accepted until 9.30 that morning.
+However, on Tuesdays when the Senate commences at midday, petitions will be accepted until 9 am that morning.

 On each sitting day, at the time provided in the routine of business (standing order 57), the Clerk announces that petitions have been lodged for presentation.
 A summary of the petitions being presented is available from the Dynamic Red, or may be obtained from the chamber attendants.
 These petitions are taken to have been received by the Senate, although any senator may move that a petition not be received.

 Petitions must conform with the standing orders

 Petitions must be certified by the Clerk as being in conformity with the standing orders before they can be presented.
 In summary: